After completing this section, you will be able to

 Can I Trademark That?

-Before reading this section, please watch this overview video covering the four types of trademarks and what they are used for, the subject matter of trademarks, and why trademarks are important—not just to their owners, but even more so, to the general public.
+Before reading this section, please watch the overview video below covering the four types of trademarks and what they are used for, the subject matter of trademarks, and why trademarks are important—not just to their owners, but even more so, to the general public.

 The term “trademark” is usually used to describe any of the four types of marks that can be registered with the U.S. Patent and Trademark Office.
 The two primary types of marks are trademarks and service marks.
 The two other marks—certification marks and collective marks—occur much less frequently and must meet different requirements for registration.x